Saturday, 1 January 2011

 Costumes, props and makeup are an important part of a film and so we wanted to make sure that what we chose complied with the typical conventions of the horror genre.

-h.
+For our female protagonist, Louise Chick, we decided on a white coat with work attire underneathh.
 By choosing a white garment, we are complying with convention, because white connotes innocence and naivety, and many horror films make use of this for their female victims.
 For example, the film "Scream" makes use of a female victim wearing a white jumper and "Nightmare on Elm Street 3" sees

 Patricia Arquette wearing a white nightgown.
 The reason we have chosen to have our female protagonist wearing work clothes underneath her clothes is to keep away from the obvious nightgown or school uniform stereotype.